MikeData/databakerNotebookInstall/README.md

 2.)
 Unzip the contents

 3.)
-Drop the contents (i.e the folder containing all these files - make sure you dont have a foder wth a folder) into your documents.
+Drop the contents (i.e the folder containing all these files - make sure you dont have a folder wth a folder) into your documents.

 4.)
 Open the jupyter notebook and following the instructions.